Watch an intra-operative video showing how to insert alar batten grafts using a closed rhinoplasty surgical approach.

 Now that the grafts are inserted we'll then close the marginal incisions.
 I typically use a chromic suture which is dissolvable.
 Normally it will dissolve on its own in a few weeks on its own.
 I also use interrupted sutures meaning it isn't a continuous line of sutures or a baseball stitch, but rather there are several interrupted individual sutures along the short incision line.
 I'm now placing another set of sutures to close the incision.
 This approach of closed alar batten graft placement is a very good way to further improve nasal breathing issues and nasal obstruction.
 It is often combined with septoplasty and or turbinate reduction as it was in this patient's case.
 The goal of the alar batten grafts is to strengthen a weakened or collapsed nasal sidewall in the area of the external nasal valve.
 People who find that breathe right strips help them with their airflow are often good candidates.
 I'd recommend consulting with a facial plastic surgeon to see what can be done to help your nasal airflow if you're having problems."

-MM - Bellingham, WA View More Patient Testimonials ›Schedule your In-Office or Virtual Consultation with Dr. Lamperti
+RA - View More Patient Testimonials ›Schedule your In-Office or Virtual Consultation with Dr. Lamperti

 Thomas Lamperti, MD personally performs all in-office and virtual consultations where you will be able to learn about your customized cosmetic or reconstructive surgery options.